nandita-rajesh/amfoss-tasks/task-06/README.md

 ## Usage

-  **- View News Stories:** The homepage displays a list of top news stories.
+  - **View News Stories:** The homepage displays a list of top news stories.
 Click on a story to view more details.

-  **- View Comments:** Click on the comments link under each story to view and interact with comments.
+  - **View Comments:** Click on the comments link under each story to view and interact with comments.

-  **- Search:** Use the search functionality to find specific news stories.
+  - **Search:** Use the search functionality to find specific news stories.

 ## Contribution Guidelines

-  **- Reporting Issues:** Please report any issues or bugs using the GitHub Issues tab.
+  - **Reporting Issues:** Please report any issues or bugs using the GitHub Issues tab.

-  **- Submitting Pull Requests:** Fork the repository, make your changes, and submit a pull request with a description of your changes.
+  - **Submitting Pull Requests:** Fork the repository, make your changes, and submit a pull request with a description of your changes.